NetAnts/Rabbit-Messenger-Live-Chat-Craft-plugin/README.md

 This plugin injects a Live-chat widget into your website (when necessary config is set) via a Twig hook used in your page template.

 ### Installing the plugin
-1. Require the plugin via composer `composer require netants/whatsrabbit-live-chat`
+1. Require the plugin via composer `composer require rabbit/rabbit-messenger-live-chat`
 2. Install the plugin in your CraftCMS dashboard
-   1. Login in your CraftCMS dashbord
+   1. Login in your CraftCMS dashboard
    2. Click "Settings" in the left sidebar
    3. Click "Plugins"
    4. Click on the cog icon on the right side and click "Install"